-Instructions: The electrical corporation must provide historical performance data (five years) for 2024 LTIP metrics.
+Instructions: The electrical corporation must provide historical performance data for the current year's LTIP metrics for each year of the prior five years.
 If data is lacking, or should be considered in a certain context, the electrical corporation must explain in the Notes/Context field provided why there is no data for a given year(s) and the relevant context.
 The electrical corporation may add rows as necessary.